BasicOrganizer/basicorganizer.github.io/basiccycle-policy.md

 **Summary:**
 - ✓ Cycle data stays on the device — the app does not declare internet permission and the developer does not operate servers for this app
-- ✓ Cycle, health, and intimacy information is not transmitted **by the app** to Basic Organizer or to any server operated by Basic Organizer (user-enabled backups and voluntary emails are separate)
+- ✓ Cycle, health, and intimacy information is not transmitted by the app to Basic Organizer or a developer-operated server; user-enabled backups and voluntary emails are separate
 - ✓ No ads, analytics, advertising trackers, or accounts in the current version
 - ✓ No AI or cloud services analyze health information; predictions run locally
 - ✓ Google Backup and folder backup are optional; both in-app switches start off